Artistic gymnastics in the United States: Elite program

 The international elite level is the highest level one can reach in USA Gymnastics for artistic gymnastics, permitting gymnasts to compete in domestic elite competitions, be recruited to U.S. national teams and represent the United States at the World Championships and the Olympic Games.
 It is estimated that a competitive gymnast's chances of reaching this level are 1-5%.
 To qualify for elite status, there are various criteria a gymnast must meet.
 As of 2015, first-year elite trialists must score 51.500 (Junior) or 53.000 (Senior) in the 2015 National Elite Qualifier event to gain international elite status.
 For returning elite participants, gymnasts must have competed at the previous year's U.S. Nationals.
 To qualify for the 2015 U.S. Nationals, there are no automatic qualifiers for Juniors and qualification spots are decided from 2014 scores or results from 2015 Classic.
 For seniors, they receive automatic qualification if they represented the U.S. during the season or at the 2014 World Championships.
 In the men's program, gymnasts qualify to the National Championships through a National Qualifier event.

 USA Gymnastics at the Olympics

-Currently, the United States is ranked second in the medal table for artistic gymnastics, behind the Soviet Union.
-The United States is ranked first in the medal table for currently active NOCs, and first for all NOCs in the women's gymnastics.
+Currently the United States is ranked second in the medal table for artistic gymnastics, behind the Soviet Union.